transcend-io/consent-manager-ui/README.md

 ### `CompleteOptions`

-This option is linked to in most other banners under the "More Options" footer.
+This option is linked to in most other banners under the "More Choices" footer.
 This allows for explicit opting in or out of each purpose.
 If a user begins fully opted out, this UI requires clicking each checkbox to fully opt in.

 ![ViewState = CompleteOptions](https://user-images.githubusercontent.com/10264973/188251095-7c7fd1b5-7748-4430-b7af-130e37db2dc5.jpg)